Tour 2: The Perfect Combo

 Trinidad - "The South American Island of the Caribbean"

-Trinidad is truly fabulous - the only place where West Indies birds and animals overlap the ranges of Amazonian species.
-The island's proximity to South America, coupled with the fact that in the past it was physically a part of the landmass of the continent, helps explain the huge variety of South American species which can be seen here, and often nowhere else in the Caribbean.
+Trinidad is truly fabulous - the only place where West Indian birds and animals overlap the ranges of Amazonian species.
+The island's proximity to South America, coupled with the fact that in the past it was physically a part of the landmass of the continent, helps explain the huge variety of South American species which can be seen here, and nowhere else in the Caribbean.
 It is a very very special island indeed.